-- This step should ONLY require minor tweaking. - Place the two Aileron and the two Flap servos output gear to output gear. (this can only be done if the servos are not installed) Mechanically move each servo arm to match their angles as close as possible.
+- This step should only require MINOR tweaking. - Place the two Aileron and the two Flap servos output gear to output gear. (this can only be done if the servos are not installed) Mechanically move each servo arm to match their angles as close as possible.
 Typically, the servo arms will be close, but do not match exactly.
 To fine tune the arms so they match, enter the SubTrim menu.
 Adjust servos so the angles are matched on opposing servo arms.
 Split the value difference whenever possible.
-As an example, if it takes a -20 value to match servo arms, back that servo to -10 and adjust the other servo to +10. - Flap SubTrim is preset to 190 to ensure full 90% flaps are available.
+As an example, if it takes a -20 value to match servo arms, back that servo to -10 and adjust the other servo to +10. - Flap SubTrim is preset to 190 to ensure full the greatest flap movement possible.
 If changing the flap SubTrims is necessary, split the difference in values so they average 190. - Always split the difference when adjusting opposing control surfaces.